-- 8. The Authority will be transparent about how decisions are taken and recorded, and will do this by; - Ensuring that all decisions are made in public and recording those decisions and relevant information and making them available publicly (Except where that information is exempt under the provisions of the Freedom of Information Act or determined as being confidential by Government or otherwise exempt by the Authority); - Having rules and procedures which govern how decisions are made. - 9.
-The Authority will operate a risk management approach that aids the achievement of its strategic objectives, supports its decision making processes, protects the Authority's reputation and other assets and is compliant with statutory and regulatory obligations.
-The Authority will ensure that the risk management approach: - Enables a culture of risk awareness; - Formally identifies and manages risks; - Involves elected members in the risk management process; - Maps risks to financial and other key internal controls; - Documents and records details of risks in a risk management information system; - Monitors the progress in mitigating significant risks, and reports this to appropriate Members; and - Reviews and, if necessary, updates its risk management processes at least annually. - 10.
-The Authority will ensure that effective, transparent and accessible arrangements are in place for dealing with complaints.
+- 13. The Constitution sets out how the Authority operates, how decisions are made and the procedures which are followed to ensure that decisions are efficient, transparent and accountable to local people.
+Areas of potential change are identified throughout the year and the Constitution is amended on an annual basis. - 14.
+The Authority will operate a risk management approach that aids the achievement of its strategic priorities, supports its decision making processes, protects the Authority's reputation and other assets and is compliant with statutory and regulatory obligations.
+The Authority will ensure that the risk management approach: - · Enables a culture of risk awareness; - Formally identifies and manages risks; - · Involves elected members in the risk management process; - Maps risks to financial and other key internal controls: - · Documents and records details of risks in a risk management information system; - Monitors the progress in mitigating significant risks, and reports this to appropriate Members: - Reviews and, if necessary, updates its risk management processes at least annually; - Considers risk within major projects. - 15.
+The Audit and Risk Committee has responsibility for monitoring and reviewing the risk, control and governance processes and associated assurance processes to ensure Internal Control systems are effective and that policies and practices are in compliance with statutory and other regulations and guidance.
+This includes considering the work of External Audit, Internal Audit and Risk Management and making recommendations concerning relevant governance aspects of the Constitution.